• Skip to primary navigation

 Instructions

-• Slice off the top and bottom of the oranges.
+• Slice off the tops and bottoms of the oranges.
 Set them on their flat bottoms, and carefully slice away the peel and pith, leaving the fruit completely intact.
 Slice the whole, peeled, oranges horizontally in ¼" slices or bite-sized pieces.

 Notes